-Non-termination of description elimination was caused on the one hand by paraphrases containing multiple occurrences of the 'context' G, and on the other hand by adhering to the wide-scope convention for descriptions.
-We show that remedying either suffices to regain termination of the elimination process.
+5.2.
+Disambiguating descriptions in term rewriting.
+Nontermination of description elimination, as in the previous section, was caused on the one hand by paraphrases containing multiple occurrences of the 'context' G, and on the other hand by adhering to the wide-scope convention for descriptions.
+Here we show that remedying either suffices to regain termination of the elimination process.